tomirio619/Bachelor-Thesis/readme.md

 # Bachelor Thesis
-This is the source code of my bachelor thesis I wrote for my Computer Science Bachelor Degree.
+This is the source code of my Bachelor Thesis which I wrote to obtain my Computer Science Bachelor Degree.
-It could be usefull for others to get a better idea of what a convient structure would be for writing a big paper in LateX.
-Some people might wonder why on earth you would use LateX to typeset documents with.
+It could be usefull for others to get a better idea of what a convient structure would be when writing a big paper in LateX.
-You should read [this](http://www.andy-roberts.net/writing/latex/benefits) blog post.
+Some people might wonder why on earth you would use LaTeX to typeset documents.
+[This](http://www.andy-roberts.net/writing/latex/benefits) blog post should give you more insight in the advantages of using LaTeX.

 ## Notes
+Some notes on using/compiling the source code:
 * Make sure to compile with the `-shell-escape` flag for PdfLateX.
 * Make sure you have the custom font MTPro2 installed (see `custom font`folder )
 * Make sure you have installed pygmentize: